-Overall... it is possible that apple cider vinegar may help to prevent cancer, but it is definitely premature to make any recommendations based on the current research.
+It is possible that consuming apple cider vinegar may help prevent cancer, but this needs to be researched more before any recommendations can be made.

-Bottom Line: Some studies in test tubes and rats have shown that rice vinegar can slow the growth of cancer cells and shrink tumors.
+Summary Some studies in test tubes and rats have shown that vinegar can slow the growth of cancer cells and shrink tumors.

 There are a lot of wild claims about apple cider vinegar on the internet.